ramostirbo/bot-polymarket/README.md

 prepare the environment variables copy `.env.example` to `.env` and fill in the values.

-Use Metamask/Phantom to export the private key and connect with polymarket to get their internal wallet. use POLYMARKET_FUNDER_ADDRESS from the polymaket wallet you connected with from their website.
+Use Metamask/Phantom to export the private key to set `PK` and connect with polymarket to get their internal wallet, use polymarket address to set `POLYMARKET_FUNDER_ADDRESS` when both are set generate api keys with `generate-key.ts` script

 ```bash
 bun run src/utils/generate-key.ts